So! You’re traveling around Australia and you want to get from A to B. These are your choices:

 TOTAL: $816 which was mostly fuel.

-- Baby wipes (cleaning yourself if there’s not shower and anything else), toilet paper, lots of water (buy the large jugs as opposed to a bunch of water bottles. it takes up less space and is greener!), chargers (like the cigarette lighter type for your phone) safety items like a flashlight, lighter, and cash because you might not find your bank’s ATM and you don’t want to rack up charges.
+- Baby wipes (cleaning yourself if there’s no shower and anything else), toilet paper, lots of water (buy the large jugs as opposed to a bunch of water bottles. it takes up less space and is greener!), chargers (like the cigarette lighter type for your phone) safety items like a flashlight, lighter, and cash.
 Make sure to take more cash out when you have the opportunity to do so.

 - Road trip food: Soups, bread, peanut butter, snacks like crackers and chips, veggies and fruits that don’t need refrigeration like bananas, apples, carrots, peppers etc. Hopefully, your campervan relocation comes with a kitchenette, it comes in handy and keeps costs down.
 Also, if you happen to be on the route we went, Melbourne to Darwin, there’s hardly anything on the way.
 Next point- eating out will take time!
 Time that you might not have.
 We saved heaps of time by waking up early, having breakfast, preparing our lunch (sandwiches), and then stopping for lunch later and already having the food ready to eat.